The Referral Hit The Front Desk At 4:58 PM. Another Specialist Made The Next Step Easier.

 That creates expensive fake fullness.
 The calendar looked healthy, then one cancellation quietly removed thousands of dollars the clinic had no fast system to replace.

-Five Signals.
+Five Leaks.
 One Core Problem.
 The Clinic Sounds Harder To Move With Than It Should.

 The fix is not a nicer voicemail.
 The fix is a specialty-clinic intake layer that responds faster, routes cleaner, and keeps consult and procedure value alive after the first touch too.